 The EcoStruxure IT Gateway needs one or more files in its device library to communicate with a device and display device information.
 These are XML files that contain the SNMP OID information for specific sensors in the proper format.

 The Gateway device library contains files for APC devices, many other well-known manufacturers, and one for a generic UPS.
 If EcoStruxure IT does not have the file for a device you want to monitor, you can contact Device Support to request that one be created.

 Troubleshooting Failed Discoveries

 The most common reason for a failed discovery is incorrect security parameters.

 Verify that the SNMP read community name matches the device you are trying to discover.
-In SNMPv3, all parameters much match the settings on the device.
-Gateway versions 1.15 and newer allow the Authentication Passphrase and Privacy Passphrase cannot be set to None on the device.
+In SNMPv3, all parameters must match the settings on the device.
+Gateway versions 1.15 and newer allow the Authentication Passphrase and Privacy Passphrase to be set to None on the device.